isoworg/CV-1/Brian_Patterson_CV.md

 **Profile**

-Passionate about technology and software development.
-I am self taught iOS developer and have had 5 Apps featured in the iOS App store.
-Currently I'm a graduate of Makers Academy, one of Europe's leading coding bootcamps, and I am looking to forge in career in mobile development/ Web Development.
+Passionate about technology and software development,  I'm self taught iOS developer and have had 5 Apps featured in the iOS App store.
+I have recently completed Makers Academy, Europe's leading software developer bootcamp, and I am looking to forge in career in mobile development/ Web Development.
 In fact I have been so thrilled about being part of this experience that I have decided to document it in a [Podcast](http://codecastmakers.libsyn.com/) and a [Blog](http://the-makers-journey.ghost.io).
+Plus a [personal website](https://amidabrian51.github.io).

 **Skills**

 **Development**

 Before Makers my introduction to code was through the iPhone.
 Since 2012 I have contributed 5 apps to the app store.
 The process of creation and development felt empowering and self fulfilling.
-Little did I realise 4 years later that I would be embarking on a career in Software Development.
+Four years later I am embarking on a career in Software Development.

 **Business Practise**

 My MBA and my commercial experience over the past 34 years have taught me these key issues:

 - Listening to customers needs.
-- How to filter key messages to employees and customers.
-- Implement Strategic messages i.e. Key employee and staff focus messages.
+- Implement strategic messages i.e. Key employee and staff focus messages.
 - Working with business software from the client perspective.
+- When the new payroll software was introduced.
+The website was not     optimised for Safari.
+I recommended to the developers that this must be fixed.
+- Advised employees on how to use the Payroll software App.
+Wrote up an idiots guide.

 **Listening**

 A key skill to any business  decision is to listen to customers and your colleagues .
 This can shape your strategic and software decisions.
-As we have learn&#39;t throughout Agile development the demands of the customer can change at anytime.
+As we have learnt throughout Agile development the demands of the customer can change at any time.
 My role as an Administrator enable me to achieve this.
 In that I was handling queries form employees plus liaising with our Head Office.

 **Analysis**